-Perhaps more than any reaction an adolescent or young woman has to sexual abuse, sexual promiscuity and sexual fantasies of the abuse likely cause the greatest amount of shame and confusion.
+Perhaps more than any reaction an adolescent or young woman has to sexual trauma, sexual promiscuity and sexual fantasies of the abuse likely cause the greatest amount of shame and confusion.
 Although a young woman is particularly vulnerable of being judged for her sexuality, the greatest critic likely becomes a voice within herself.
-Overcoming the sense of being branded with a scarlet letter (or deserving such stigma) requires regaining the capacity for imaginal ‘play’ foreclosed by acts of sexual abuse.
+Overcoming the sense of being branded with a scarlet letter (or deserving such stigma) requires regaining the capacity for imaginal ‘play,’ which is often foreclosed by sexual trauma.

-To understand the connection between sexual abuse and the imagination, it helps to examine the first encounter human beings have with the imagination: the naturally imperfect relationship we have with our caregivers.
-We start life connected to our mothers through our umbilical cord, and then continue to anticipate a state of fusion until we are forced to accept separateness.
-Inevitably, our caregiver fails to perfectly foresee our needs.
+To understand the connection between recovery from sexual trauma and the imagination, it helps to examine the first encounter human beings have with the imagination: the naturally imperfect relationship we have with our caregivers.
+We start life as part of our mothers, and continue to anticipate a state of fusion until we are forced to accept separateness.
+As we grow, inevitably our caregiver will fail to perfectly foresee our needs.
 This misattunement introduces us to a new reality: the distinctiveness of our inner world from the external conditions of our environment.
 According to psychoanalyst D. W. Winnicott, noted expert on play, this is when the imagination begins to stir.
 We look for objects that can bear the anxiety of lost connection — a teddy bear, a thumb, a favorite blanket that can ‘stand in’ for the sense of oneness we instinctively crave.

-As I mention in a prior post, the human ability for cognitive discernment is limited during the first year and a half of life, and takes quite a few years to develop.
-Instead, we begin life relying more on emotions and the imaginal to create associations and identify differences.
+As mentioned in a prior post, the human ability for cognitive discernment is limited during the first year and a half of life, and takes quite a few years to develop.
+We begin life relying on emotions and the imaginal to create associations and identify differences.
 This is one of the marvels of human evolution.
 We are born into a culture and use our imaginations, emotions, and body sensations to make sense of what’s happening (regardless if our conclusions are true or not).
-As we accrue more experiences, such as running into the limits of shared reality, our imaginings are sometimes contradicted or ignored, contributing to privately held truths and fantasies.
+As we accrue more experiences, including running into the limits of shared reality, our imaginings are sometimes contradicted or ignored, contributing to privately held truths and fantasies.
 When we are fortunate, we find outlets for our imaginations that foster connection rather than isolation.

 Because the modern West elevates cognition at the expense of the imaginal, we aren’t always good at recognizing the depths to which we depend on our imaginations, or how sensitive we are to the imaginations of others — especially when we are young and someone has power over us.
 CG Jung asserted that children are influenced more by their parents’ states of mind than their behaviors.
 “Parents too easily content themselves with the belief that a thing hidden from the child cannot influence it.
 They forget that infantile imitation is less concerned with action than with the parent’s state of mind from which the action emanates.”2 Jungian analyst Jean Knox noted the importance of projective identification for child development — the role of parents’ emotions and fantasies in the creation of the child’s inner reality.
 “Parental projective identification has a profound impact on children, who are under great pressure to comply with the parents’ need for them to act as repositories for the parents’ intolerable emotions and states of mind and eventually enact the role they have been assigned.”3